ccarabine/payrollapp/docs/known_issues.md

 ___
 - **Issue:**

-    *On main menu screen, the user could type in “4 “*
+    *On the main menu screen, the user could type in “4 “*

 - **Corrective Action:**